 What to do:

-• Take your dog to a veterinarian immediately.
-Continue cooling him with wet towels during the drive.
+- Take your dog to a veterinarian immediately.
+Continue cooling them with wet towels during the drive.

-• If you’re unable to get to a veterinarian right away monitor his temperature and check for signs of shock.
-Stop the cooling process when your dog’s temperature reaches 40°C or his body temperature can drop too low and increase the risk of shock.
+- If you’re unable to get to a veterinarian right away, monitor your animal’s temperature and check for signs of shock.
+Stop the cooling process when your dog’s temperature reaches 40°C, otherwise their body temperature can drop too low and increase the risk of shock.

-• Even if your dog cools down take him to a vet as soon as possible as some medical problems caused by heatstroke may not show up right away.
+- Even if your dog cools down, take them to a vet as soon as possible, as some medical problems caused by heatstroke may not show up right away.

 Extra precautions need to be taken during hot weather to keep your animals safe.
 Even a short time in a hot environment can be life-threatening for your pet.
 Limit the length of time spent outdoors, never leave an animal unattended in a vehicle, and ensure animals always have sufficient water and a cool, sheltered place out of direct sun.